brunchstudio/pytvpaint/README.md

 Pull requests are welcome.
 For major changes, please [open an issue](https://github.com/brunchstudio/pytvpaint/issues/new/choose) first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to [update tests](https://brunchstudio.github.io/pytvpaint/contributing/developer_setup/#unit-tests) as appropriate.

+## Disclaimer

+We are not affiliated with the TVPaint developers therefore we won't fix bugs in the software, PyTVPaint is a separate project created here at BRUNCH Studio to facilitate our developer experience.

 ## License